isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 How can we hope to generate an infinite set of numbers?
 The trick isn't very impressive---in fact, I've already pointed it out.
 You start at zero, and then you go up one at a time, forever.
-In Agda, we can encode this by saying `zero` is a natural number, and that, given some number `n`, we can construct the next number up---its *successor*---as `suc n`.
+In Agda, we can encode this by saying `ctor:zero` is a natural number, and that, given some number `n`, we can construct the next number up---its *successor*---as `suc n`.
 Such an encoding gives rise to a rather elegant (if *inefficient*, but, remember, we don't care) specification of